Apple reportedly working to bring Watch to seniors with private Medicare plans

-Apple is reportedly working with private Medicare plans to subsidize the Apple Watch for seniors.
+Apple is reportedly working with private Medicare health plans to subsidize the Apple Watch for seniors.

-The company has been speaking with at least three Medicare plans to find ways to subsidize the price of the watch, CNBC reported Wednesday.
+The company has been speaking with at least three Medicare plan providers to find ways to subsidize the price of the watch, CNBC reported Wednesday.
 At-risk seniors could reportedly use the Watch as a health tracker.

+Medicare health plans are offered by private health insurers that receive government payouts for providing services to seniors.
+One type is called a Medicare Advantage plan, in which 19 million seniors enrolled, CNBC said.

 The Apple Watch Series 3 starts at $279.
 The Series 4 starts at $399, and includes fall detection and an FDA-cleared EKG feature that warns wearers about abnormal heart rhythms.
 These features could be especially beneficial for older users.